devicenul1/acdc/README.md

 # API

 Built with Ruby and sinatra, a lightweight mock api for changing out the rest service.
-To switch the React app over to the local api, docker build the api and run it, then switch the React's .env.development variable for REACT_APP_OPEN_BREWERY_DB_BASE_URL.
+To switch the React app over to the local api, docker build the api and run it, then uncomment the React's .env.development variable for REACT_APP_OPEN_BREWERY_DB_BASE_URL.

 ```bash
 docker build -t api.acdc .